azureautomation/vso-agent-tasks/Tasks/StartAzureAutomationRunbook/README.md

 Write-Output $FirstName
 Write-Output $LastName
 ```
-would take {'FirstName': 'John', 'LastName': 'Smith'} as the parameter values for the runbook.
+would take {'FirstName': 'John', 'LastName': 'Smith'} as the parameter json file for the runbook.

 ### The different parameters of the task are as described below